SvenVw/fdm/fdm-docs/docs/03-Core concepts/031-Asset Action Model.md

 * **Agricultural Research:** Facilitates the collection and analysis of experimental data, leading to improved understanding of crop growth and farm system dynamics.
 * **Sustainability Assessments:** Provides a framework for tracking resource use and environmental impacts associated with different farming practices.

-By capturing the essential elements of agricultural activities in a clear and structured way, the Asset-Action model empowers stakeholders across the agricultural value chain to make more informed decisions, optimize resource utilization, and improve farm productivity.
+By capturing the essential elements of agricultural activities in a clear and structured way, the Asset-Action model empowers stakeholders across the agricultural value chain to make more informed decisions, optimize resource utilization, lower environmental impact and improve farm productivity.